wduquette/joe/mdbook/src/extending/registered_types.md

 }
 ```

-In this case, the constant is accessible as `Number.PI`.
+The constant is accessible as `Number.PI`.

 ## Static Methods

 A proxy may also define any number of static methods, called as properties
 of the type object.
 For example, the `String` type defines the
 [`String.join()`](../library/type.joe.String.md#static.join) method, which
-joins the items in the list into a string with a given delimiter.
+joins the items in the list into a string with a given delimiter,
+and the `Number` type defines a great many math functions as static methods.

 A static method is simply a [native function](native_functions.md) defined
-as a property of a list object.
+as a property of a list object using the `staticMethod` method:

 ```java
 public class StringType extends ProxyType<String> {